CiiDub/bbround-trippin/readme.md

 export BB_user="userC"
 export BB_host="$(hostname)"
 ```
-The BB_host might be setup a number of ways.
+There are a number of ways to setup BB\_host.
 On most macs “$(hostname)” will expand to something like my\_macintosh.local.
 You can configure your hostname in the Sharing preference panel.
 This is great because it avoids using your mac’s ip, which is probably changing all the time, even on your home network.

 You also might set a domain like my\_registered\_domain.com if you want to point back at your mac from outside your network.